 Photo Credit: Minimalist Baker

-Fall is the season to put pumpkin into (almost) everything, so why not have some pumpkins for breakfast?
-In the form of pancakes?
+Fall is the season to put pumpkin into (almost) everything, so why not have some pumpkins pancakes for breakfast?
 Yes please!
-Medium roast yaupon and pumpkin are the most delightful duo, so go ahead and wake up to these this Sunday morning!
+Medium roast yaupon and pumpkin are the most delightful duo, so go ahead and wake up to these eggless pancakes this Sunday morning!

 Vegan Yaupon Pumpkin Pancakes